unsignedzero/PreZen/README.md

   the new drawTextGenerator

+* Updated KineticJS library to version 4.5.1
+  (no issues on Chrome or Firefox just yet)
 * Shrunk font size for a few slides
 * Updated permissions on LIB and IMG files to be read-only all
 * Updated permissions for icon file and License to be read-only all